yuri-stepanov/yuri-stepanov.github.io/_posts/2022-06-30-my-pi-setup.markdown

 `path` here is where you have mounted your external hard drive.

-Enable and start the service
+Enable and start the service.

 ```
 sudo systemctl enable smbd
 sudo systemctl start smbd
 ```

-We also need to open port for `samba`
+We also need to open port for samba.

 ```
 sudo ufw allow in on tailscale0 to any port 445